-If someone 18 years of age or older cannot be present on the scheduled ate, the family should request that the PHA reschedule the inspection.
-The PHA and family will agree on a new inspection date that generally should take place within 10 business days of the originally-scheduled date.
-The PHA may schedule an inspection more than 10 business days after the original date for good cause.
+If someone 18 years of age or older an adult family member cannot be present on the scheduled date, the family should request that the PHA reschedule the inspection.
+The PHA and family will agree on a new inspection date that generally should take place within 105 business days of the originally-scheduled date.
+The PHA may schedule an inspection more than \$10 business days after the original date for good cause.